Broad Institute Terra Atlas

 It All Started From a Hackathon…

 The opportunity arose when I noticed a flyer for a hackathon.
 The challenge felt like a great chance to learn and contribute.
-Even though it wasn’t part of my internship, my manager said hop on that opportunity, sparked what would later become Terra Atlas.
+Even though it wasn’t part of my main internship projects my manager said hop on that opportunity, sparked what would later become Terra Atlas.

 24 Hours Full of Prototype Grinding!